 Hagerstown Community College Campus Police are sworn law enforcement officers that have authority granted under the Maryland Code, Education Article 16-707.1.
 HCC Campus Police Officers may exercise powers of a police officer only on the property that is owned, leased, operated by, or under the control of the Hagerstown Community College.
-HCC Campus Police are stationed on the main campus located at 11400 Robinwood Drive, Hagerstown, MD 21742 in the Learning Resource Building (LRC) room 134.
+HCC Campus Police are stationed on the main campus located at 11400 Robinwood Drive, Hagerstown, MD 21742 in the Learning Resource Building (LRC) room 115.
 HCC Campus Police officers are armed and have sworn law enforcement powers on the main campus of Hagerstown Community College.

-HCC Campus Police have a professional relationship with the Washington County Sheriff's Office and work together to address problems and provide a safe and secure community.
+HCC Campus Police have a professional relationship with the Washington County Sheriff's Office, the Maryland State Police, and the Hagerstown Police Department.
+Campus police officers work with allied law enforcement agencies to address problems and provide a safe and secure community.
 HCC has two satellite locations, one located at the Valley Mall and the commercial truck driving range located at 14547 Industry Lane in Hagerstown, Maryland.
 The Washington County Sheriff's Office provides law enforcement services at both satellite locations.